North Carolina Household Employer Guide 2026

 If you offer sick leave: frontload, don't accrue

 If you do offer sick leave, the simplest approach is frontloading — give your employee the full annual amount upfront at the start of each year (or pro-rated at hire).
-This avoids tracking accrual rates, carryover calculations, and unused-time reconciliation.
+This avoids tracking accrual rates and unused-time reconciliation.
+Two universal advantages of frontloaded sick leave:

 Vacation & PTO